Endoscopic Plantar Fasciotomy (EPF)

 You may be given general anesthesia to make you sleep during the procedure.
 If IV (intravenous) sedation and a local anesthetic are used, you will be awake, but drowsy and relaxed, during surgery.

-Your doctor makes one or two incisions.
-These incisions are less than one-half inch long.
+Your healthcare provider makes 1 or 2 incisions.
+These incisions are less than 1/2 inch long.
 They may be on each side of the heel or both on one side of the foot.
 Next, a special scope and camera are slipped under the fascia.
-This allows your doctor to watch the procedure on a nearby monitor.
-Your doctor then cuts part of the fascia near the heel bone.
+This allows your healthcare provider to watch the procedure on a nearby monitor.
+Your healthcare provider then cuts part of the fascia near the heel bone.
 If you are awake, you may hear people talking and feel pressure.
 You should not feel pain.
-Tell your doctor if you do.
+Tell your healthcare provider if you do.